rrajgor04/RiddhiBookStore/RiddhiBookStore/README.txt

 145am
 Now finding and fixing some of the hidden bugs to make the app run, so i can move further.

+156am
+Fixed issue with customer area and its home controller